Home Contact

-Building Conservation -
+Introducing Building Conservation

-From the moment it is first constructed, a building starts to deteriorate: the forces of nature and of general wear and tear erode its fabric, and regular alterations carried out over the years gradually replace original components, altering its character and often weakening its structure.
 Where the building in question is also of historic interest, or is simply old and beautiful, its deterioration can be tragic for everyone who loves the building, and its loss may impair the beauty of its surroundings.
-Conservation is the process designed to halt this decline.

-Apart from weathering and general wear and tear, perhaps the most serious problem facing historic buildings today is the number of building contractors and professional consultants (such as architects, engineers and surveyors) who are not familiar with the specialist techniques required to conserve them.
+Apart from weathering and general wear and tear, perhaps the most serious problem facing historic buildings today is the number of building contractors and professional consultants (including architects, engineers and surveyors) who are not familiar with the specialist techniques required to conserve them.
 Serious damage can be caused by simple things like pointing a stone or brick wall with a modern mortar, or coating the exterior surface of a solid wall with a waterproof material.
 Character can be destroyed by remarkably small differences in detail.
 The thickness of a glazing bar for example, can make a replacement window look modern.

 • Products and Services Directory for contact details of organisations and companies offering specialist advice, services and products in all aspects of building conservation, mostly in the UK